archmetalDBM/workshop/index.md

 # To change the home page layout, edit the _layouts/home.html file.
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
-layout: home
+layout: page
 title: "Many LIDs, but none matching the vessel"
 ---

-### Developing a community standard for the publication and long-term archiving of lead isotope data in the archaeological sciences

-## A brainstorming workshop
+### Developing a community standard for the publication and long-term archiving of lead isotope data in the archaeological sciences -- A brainstorming workshop

 * When: February 8-10, 2023
 * Where: Bochum, Deutsches Bergbau-Museum Bochum